Use these simple, healthy recipes to get your toddler eating more leafy green vegetables! Toddlers eating kale? It can be done.

 Leafy Green Pesto Recipes

-My all-time favorite way to incorporate more leafy greens into Harper’s diet is by making pesto.
-I always have the ingredients on hand, and besides wanting to drink it by the bucketful, Harper loves any excuse to eat pasta, but then again, don’t we all?
+My all-time favorite way to incorporate more leafy greens into my family’s diet is by making pesto.
+I always have the ingredients on hand, and besides wanting to drink it by the bucketful, my kids love any excuse to eat pasta, but then again, don’t we all?